MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 ## Run the pre-migration report and clear caches

-It is best for these actitivities to be run by a Drupal administrator to ensure all content is addressed.
+It is best for these activities to be run by a Drupal administrator to ensure all content is addressed.
 Depending on how you have assigned protocol membership, the account may need to be enrolled in additional protocols to apply protocols to content and media.

 You can access the pre-migration report directly at /admin/reports/migration/summary (eg: https://mysite.com/admin/reports/migration/summary).